-Growing up in the restaurant industry with a chef and restaurateur father, Jack Gilmore of Jack Allen’s Kitchen, Gilmore’s destiny was in cooking.
+Growing up in the restaurant industry with a chef and restaurateur father, Jack Gilmore of Jack Allen’s Kitchen in Austin, Gilmore was introduced to the industry at a young age.
 He started bussing tables at 14 and began serving at restaurants throughout high school.
 Ready to move behind the line, he moved to San Francisco after high school to attend the California Culinary Academy.
 Following graduation, he returned to Austin and worked at two well-known local institutions, Wink and Moonshine Restaurant Patio Bar & Grill, before working as a sous chef at Café 909 until 2007.
-Missing the west coast, Gilmore headed back to San Francisco to work at Nancy Oakes’ Boulevard Restaurant.
-After a year, the travel itch returned, this time leading him to the Rocky Mountains, where he worked at the former Montagna Restaurant and Bar (now Element 47) at famed hotel, The Little Nell, in Aspen, Co.
-His time in Aspen proved to be a great one, where he learned the importance of quality ingredients and where he met future business partners, Mark Buley and Sam Hellman-Mass (both partners at Odd Duck).
-After a year in Colorado, Gilmore was ready for 300 days of sunshine a year and came back to Austin.
-The food trailer scene was booming and Gilmore jumped on the bandwagon with one stand-apart element: a focus on local purveyors and ingredients.
-In 2009, when all of his ducks were in a row, he opened Odd Duck Farm to Trailer in South Austin.
+Gilmore then headed back to San Francisco to work at Nancy Oakes’ Boulevard Restaurant.
+After a year out West, he then landed in Colorado where he worked at the former Montagna Restaurant and Bar (now Element 47) at famed hotel, The Little Nell, in Aspen, Co.
+His time in Aspen proved to be a great one, where he learned the importance of quality ingredients and where he met future business partner, Mark Buley, who would later move to Austin to become Gilmore’s partner in Odd Duck and Sour Duck Market.